sjbylo/aba/README.md

 make sync
 ```
 This command will:
-  - trigger 'make install' (to configure the mirror registry), if needed.
+  - trigger 'make mirror' (to configure the mirror registry), if needed.
   - for an existing registry, check the connection is available and working (be sure to set up your registry credentials in mirror/regcreds/ first!
 See above for more).
   - or, installs Quay registry on the internal bastion (or remote internal bastion) and copies the generated pull secret and certificate into the 'mirror/regcreds' directory for later use.
   - pull images from the Internet and store them in the registry.